batect/abacus/infra/README.md

   access to perform (eg. IAM role creation).
 Should only need to be run once, requires GCP admin privileges.
   In the pipeline, a check is performed to ensure that the infrastructure has not drifted from the desired state.

-  Configure authentication with `./batect gcpBootstrapLogin` and setup Terraform with `./batect setupBootstrapTerraform`.

-  Before you can plan or apply changes for the first time, you'll need to import the existing state of the infrastructure with
-  `./batect importBootstrapState` (we can't maintain this state remotely as we'd need a bucket to store it in, and this bootstrap step is responsible for creating the state bucket - it's a chicken and egg problem).

-  Plan changes with `./batect planBootstrapTerraform` and apply changes with `./batect applyBootstrapTerraform`.
+  Configure authentication with `./batect gcpBootstrapLogin` and setup Terraform with `./batect setupBootstrapTerraform`, plan changes with `./batect planBootstrapTerraform` and apply changes with `./batect applyBootstrapTerraform`.

 * `app`: contains Terraform files to deploy the application.
 Applied as part of the pipeline.